 Australia’s academic year is divided into two main semesters, with the option of a mid-year intake at some universities.
 Here’s how it typically works:

-Key Breaks: Usually, there's a mid-semester break around April for a week or two, and a winter break after exams in June.
+Main intake, includes a mid-semester break in April and a winter break in June.

-Key Breaks: Students often get a mid-semester break in September and a summer break after exams in November.
+Second major intake, includes a mid-semester break in September and a summer break in November.

 Mid-Year Intake